tonipohl/M365DevBootcamp-Vienna/README.md

 # M365DevBootcamp-Vienna

 We hope the Microsoft 365 Developer Bootcamp Vienna was valuable.
 Find the resources from them Microsoft 365 Developer Bootcamp event day in Vienna, Nov.
 27th, 2019 summarized here.
-To be continued in the next days...
+This list will be continued in the next days...

 ## Event Agenda